Eric Paul Shaffer: Early life

 Shaffer is a graduate of the University of California, Davis, where he received a Ph.D. in American Literature in 1991.
 Shaffer's dissertation was the first critical examination of the life and work of Lew Welch, a member of the San Francisco Renaissance and friend to Gary Snyder, Jack Kerouac, Philip Whalen, Allen Ginsberg, Richard Brautigan, and Albert Saijo.

 Career

 His work has appeared in more than 650 national and international reviews, journals, and magazines, including Bamboo Ridge, the Chaminade Literary Review, the Chicago Review, the Chiron Review, Slate, The Sun Magazine, and the North American Review, as well as in the anthologies 100 Poets Against the War, The EcoPoetry Anthology, Jack London Is Dead: Contemporary Euro-American Poetry of Hawai‘i (And Some Stories), Crossing Lines, In the Trenches, Weatherings, and The Soul Unearthed.
-He is the author of nine collections of poetry and one novel.
-Second Nature, a tenth volume of poems, is forthcoming from Coyote Arts in 2026.
+He is the author of ten collections of poetry and one novel.